 Robert recently finished his MS degree in our laboratory, focusing on the effects of coal particulates on plant growth and responses to light stimuli.
 He is now working towards his PhD, focusing on the population genetics of wintercreeper (Euonymus fortunei), a relatively new invasive in Ohio.

-Max Winkeljohn (MS Student)
+Max Winkeljohn (PhD Student)

 Francis Cartieri (MS student)

 Francis is working on an empirical study investigating how to define a species within the Camassia species complex, using integrative taxonomy of different data sets (genetic, phylogenetic, morphometric, and ecological niche modeling).
 Such research is not only part of his MS degree in biology, but it also complemented his MS degree obtained in the Philosophy Department.